 Growing your business and brand on YouTube doesn’t happen by accident.

 And yes, it can certainly feel like an uphill struggle if your niche is crowded with competition.

-But that’s why it’s a great ideas to have a bunch of different ideas to keep your audience engaged in your channel and to push for growth.
-Some requires more direct, ongoing effort and others might only take half an hour but have a profound effect.
-Whichever you choose, each of the ideas above will help you get more eyeballs on your YouTube channel and more subscribers as a result.
+But that’s why it’s a great idea to have different ideas to keep your audience engaged in your channel and to push for growth.
+Some require more direct, ongoing effort, and others might only take half an hour but have a profound effect.
+Whichever you choose, each of the ideas above will help you get more eyeballs on your YouTube channel and more subscribers.